peteroupc/CBOR/docs/PeterO.Cbor.JSONOptions.md

 <a id="NumberConversion"></a>
 ### NumberConversion

-    public PeterO.Cbor.JSONOptions.ConversionKind NumberConversion { get; }
+    public PeterO.Cbor.JSONOptions.ConversionMode NumberConversion { get; }

 Gets a value indicating how JSON numbers are decoded to CBOR.

 <b>Returns:</b>

 A value indicating how JSON numbers are decoded to CBOR.
-The default is  `ConversionKind.Full` .
+The default is  `ConversionMode.Full` .

 <a id="PreserveNegativeZero"></a>
 ### PreserveNegativeZero